robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 drawLine(x1, y2, x2, y2)
     # draw a line from x1, y1 to x2, y2.
 If the line is horizontal or vertical,
       the respective functions are used.
 Otherwise drawPixel is used.
-      That's where Python gets slow.
+      That is where Python gets slow.

 drawHLine(x, y, len)
     # draw a horizontal line from x,y of len length